OTC Medicine in Japan’s Drugstores (Part 2)

 Instructions:

-• Apply directly on painful or stiff areas to relieve pain.
+- Apply directly to painful or stiff areas to relieve pain.

-• Remove the product 30 – 60 minutes before taking a shower or a bath to avoid a burning sensation.
-Also, the effect might be enhanced when used along other warming equipment such as disposable body warmer.
+- Remove the product 30 – 60 minutes before taking a shower or a bath to avoid a burning sensation.
+Also, the effect might be enhanced when used along with other warming equipment, such as a disposable body warmer.

 Verdict:

-The patches come in difference sizes, but we got the smallest size because the bigger it is, the fewer pieces you have in a box.
+The patches come in different sizes, but we got the smallest size because the bigger it is, the fewer pieces you have in a box.
 When I first used it, I didn’t feel a thing.
-It was after a while I could feel the burning sensation and that probably lasted only for 1-2 hours?
-Somehow, I still prefer my yoko yoko, because I can choose to apply to areas as large as i wish.
+It was after a while that I could feel the burning sensation, and that probably lasted only for 1-2 hours.
+Somehow, I still prefer my yoko yoko, because I can choose to apply to areas as large as I wish.

 Visit www.nichiban.co.jp/en/products/otc/analgesic/roihi-tsuboko.html for product information.

-What other OTC Medicine in Japan’s Drugstore would you recommend? :) Tell us below or on our Facebook Page or Instagram.
-Moreover, bookmark this page > Overview Itinerary: Hokkaido and Tokyo (Winter/Spring 2016).
+What other OTC Medicine in Japan’s Drugstore would you recommend? :) Let me know in the comment box below.
+For more tips for your Japan trip, bookmark this page: Overview Itinerary – Hokkaido and Tokyo (Winter/Spring 2016).